Women-Specific Triathlon Bike Fitting - Unlocking Performance and Comfort

 Stack Height

-Women may need more stack (handlebar height relative to saddle) to achieve a sustainable aero position without excessive hip flexion:
+Women may need more stack (handlebar height relative to saddle) to achieve a sustainable aero position without hip impingement.
+This is not about being less aggressive — it is about accommodating wider pelvis geometry that closes the hip angle faster.

 - Use a higher-rise stem